HactarCE/Nomic-Rules/README.md

 A rule violation is a game action that is not permitted by the rules.

+#### Errors

+An error is a rule violation made by a player either mistakenly or through ignorance.
+If this player is able to alter the game state so that it is as it would be if the error had never occurred, they may do so.

+#### Rule violation polls

 If any player (hereby "the accusing player") believes that another player (hereby "the accused player") has violated the rules, then the accusing player may conduct a majority [poll](#polls) (called a "rule violation poll") to determine whether the accused player has violated the rules.

-### Errors

-An error is a rule violation made by a player either mistakenly or through ignorance.

-Upon becoming aware of an error they have themselves caused, if a player is able to alter the game state so that it is as it would be if the error had never occurred, they must do so.

-### Rule violation polls

 In conducting a rule violation poll, the accusing player must describe which sections or clauses of the rules were violated and what illegal game action was taken by the accused player.
 Players should vote in favor of this poll if, and only if, they agree that the accused player violated the rules as described.